UPDATED: June 4, 2020

 Trends in Customer Engagement and Sales

-Surprisingly, we saw that sales were up 33% in March - a big change.
+Surprisingly, we saw that sales were up 33% in March and have held steady through May.
 With more discounts being applied - which caused average sales price to dip - this was a pretty encouraging statistic to uncover.

 Additionally, customers are communicating with companies and spending just as much time researching for future projects.